singularity-htmagarh/pandas/doc/source/development/rolling_operations_with_numba.rst

 Performance
 -----------

-Below is table comparing the current performance difference between the Numba and Cython implementations for 1 million data points.
+Below is a table comparing the current performance difference between the Numba and Cython implementations for 1 million data points.
 (Exact benchmark setup can be found in the Appendix)

 +-------------------------+------------------+-----------------+